eth-sign/apeiron-protocol/apeiron-protocol.md

 On the Handshake both Consoles check the EXTCODEHASH of the remote Console and Cartridge.
 If both (Console and Cartridge) are whitelisted, for both of the Consoles, it proceeds normally with the requested User tx, which can go through or be reverted depending on other circumstantial factors but not depending on the protocol. i.e. an unexpected token pull/push request.

-Note that for the EIP-1492 Apeiron compliance, both Consoles smart contracts MUST have identical code (but MUST NOT be the same contract address), but the Cartridge smart contracts address could be the same (not strictly necessary but is the recommendation) since the code MUST be exactly the same for this proposal.
+Note that for the Apeiron Protocol compliance, both Consoles smart contracts MUST have identical code (but MUST NOT be the same contract address), but the Cartridge smart contracts address could be the same (not strictly necessary but is the recommendation) since the code MUST be exactly the same for this proposal.

 We have considered use cases where Signs are minted, owned, and transacted by Consoles through the Cartridges compliance functionality.
 Consoles are owned only by individuals and transacted by the owner and other Consoles, with the option to grant permissions to third-party 'operators'.
 Signs are a representation token that provides total ownership (not just rights) of any hashable or relational thing, object, and asset, using a direct relational algorithm/fingerprint of it, something that MUST be defined by each project information.
 The Signs have the property to represent anything on-chain, so they can be directly related to digital content, abstraction, or physical object.
 We have considered a diverse universe of assets, and we know you will dream up many more.
 The goal is to achieve decentralization, ownership, relationship, and verification, which NFTs (ERC-721 and ERC-1155) cannot deliver, but many other opportunities are coming with this Console/Cartridge architecture.

 To accomplish this objective, we need to ensure the origin and credibility of the tokens.
 Thus, the Consoles provide the users and Cartridges the ability to mint Signs but never alter them, except for the metadata which can change as many times as is needed.
 This guarantees that the tokens cannot be duplicated or re-minted as the same, not even by the Console owner in the same Proxy Smart Contract Storage.

-Let's explore the structure of the EIP-1492 token (Signs) mapping on the Console Storage.
+Let's explore the structure of the Apeiron Protocol token (Signs) mapping on the Console Storage.
 This mapping has only the write permission to the Console functions and cannot be directly altered by Cartridges or the smart contract owner.

         +-----------------+--------------+----------------+
         | string tokenId  | uint256 key  | byte metadata  |